Appointing a Guardian for Your Children

 You need to think about even the more basic questions:

 - Who will have primary responsibility for your children?

 - Will the proposed Guardian be able to take care of them?
 Will they want to?

 - How will my wishes with regards to my children be carried out?

 If you have not properly appointed a Guardian for your children, then the Department of Children and Family Services may take your children into foster care, and place them with strangers.
 Or, the “wrong” relatives may take your children.
 We’re sure that you have friends and relatives who you would want your children to go to, and then there are those relatives that you would never want to have custody of your children.

 By properly appointing a Guardian – you can be sure that on that first terrible day, there will be someone there to take your children into their homes and to love and care for them.

 You Need to Plan for your Children’s Future by Properly Nominating and Appointing a Guardian of Their Person and Property.

-Leaving Property to your Children in Trust
+Leaving Property to Your Children in Trust

 The better solution is to leave the property in a trust.
 With a trust, you can appoint an independent trustee to manage the trust property, invest it, and to use it wisely.
-For example, the trust could provide that the trustee can only pay for your child’s health, education, maintenance and support; or only for college tuition.
+For example, the trust could provide that the trustee can only pay for your child’s health, education, maintenance and support, or college tuition.
 The trust could then provide that your child will have the ability to withdraw funds when they are older and wiser, say 1/2 at 30, and 1/2 at 35.